Free-rider problem

 Passengers who circumvent payment turnstiles are "free-riding" on the train.

 In economics, the free-rider problem is a type of market failure that occurs when those who benefit from resources, public goods and common pool resources (Note: Examples of such goods are public roads or libraries, or other communal services.) do not pay for them or under-pay.
 Free riders may overuse common pool resources by not paying for them, neither directly through fees or tolls, nor indirectly through taxes.
 Consequently, the common pool resource may be under-produced, overused, or degraded.
 Additionally, despite evidence that people tend to be cooperative by nature (a prosocial behaviour), the presence of free-riders has been shown to cause cooperation to deteriorate, perpetuating the free-rider problem.

 In social science, the free-rider problem is the question of how to limit free riding and its negative effects in these situations, such as the free-rider problem of when property rights are not clearly defined and imposed.
 The free-rider problem is common with public goods which are non-excludable (Note: Non-excludable means that a good cannot be denied to those who do not pay for it.) and non-rivalrous.
 (Note: Non-rival consumption stipulates that the use of a good or service by one consumer does not reduce its availability for other consumers.)
-The non-excludability and non-rivalry of public goods results in there being little incentive for consumers to contribute to a collective resource as they enjoy its benefits.
+The non-excludability and non-rivalry of public goods results in there being little incentive for consumers to contribute to a collective resource as they enjoy its benefits as per the Tragedy of the commons.